What a Comprehensive Menopause Visit Should Include

 Kari Waddell, FNP, MSCP, is a board-certified Family Nurse Practitioner and a Menopause Society Certified Practitioner based in Boulder, Colorado.
 As the founder of Radiant Health for Women, Kari specializes in personalized medical care for women navigating perimenopause, menopause, and midlife weight loss.

 After a decade in traditional healthcare, Kari transitioned to a direct-pay, relationship-driven model to ensure her patients feel truly heard and supported.
 Her clinical approach focuses on evidence-based medicine—including hormone replacement therapy (HRT) and lifestyle optimization—with a passion for aging well through midlife.
-Kari is dedicated to helping women in the Front Range feel like themselves again.
+Kari is dedicated to helping women in Boulder County, the Denver metro area, and throughout Colorado feel like themselves again.

 https://radianthealthforwomen.com/kari-waddell-menopause-specialist-boulder